David Michael & Co.: History

 During that same period, brothers Eli and Robert Rosenbaum and Walter Rosskam formed the R&R Chemical Company, which made cigar wrappers and cigar binding fluids.
-In 1920, they approached Michael to purchase some guns for their cigar wrapping base.
+In 1920, they approached Michael to purchase some gums for their cigar wrapping base.
 Michael had developed a product called “Michael’s Mixevan,” a vanilla powder to sell to the ice cream industry.
 Michael proposed that he, Rosskam and the Rosenbaums become partners.

 Michael died in 1935, and ownership of David Michael & Co. passed to Rosskam and the Rosenbaum brothers.
 Throughout the 20th Century, the company expanded its product line, moved from Center City Philadelphia to the city’s Northeast, and opened operations overseas.

+After World War Two Walter Rosskam's sons George and Bill completed their military service and joined the business.
+George focused on operations and Bill on sales and both became Vice Presidents.
+Robert's son Edward joined after college and later became President and eventually Chairman.